mysociety/alaveteli/docs/installing/email.md

     # we don't care about delivery
     do-not-reply-to-this-address:        :blackhole:

 ### Logging

-For the postfix logs to be succesfully read by the script `load-mail-server-logs`, they need to be log rotated with a date in the filename.
+For the postfix logs to be successfully read by the script `load-mail-server-logs`, they need to be log rotated with a date in the filename.
 Since that will create a lot of rotated log files (one for each day), it's good to have them in their own directory.
 For example (on Ubuntu), in `/etc/rsyslog.d/50-default.conf` set: